Key takeaways

 - Purchase agreements: Buyers and sellers can sign offer letters, counteroffers, and final sale contracts digitally.

 Signing fast is great, but signing legally is non-negotiable.
-Fortunately, electronic signature real estate contracts are just as legitimate as paper-based ones, and have additional benefits for compliance.
+Fortunately, electronic signature real estate contracts are just as legitimate as paper-based ones — and carry additional benefits for compliance.

 Are Electronic Signatures Legal in Real Estate?